lancearlaus/lancearlaus.github.io/_posts/2015-05-27-Akka-Streams-Using-Buffers.md

 #### Quick Tip: Use a Buffer to match uneven flow branches

+<aside>Quick Tip: Use a Buffer to match uneven flow branches</aside>

 __Summary:__
 Use a buffer if you broadcast a stream and subsequently zip the resulting outputs together if the intermediate branches are uneven.